PageCrawl can generate RSS feeds for your monitored pages, allowing you to follow detected changes from any RSS reader or automation tool.

 Each RSS feed has a unique URL with an access code.
 When a monitored page detects a change, the feed is updated with the new entry.
 Feeds follow the Atom format and can be consumed by any standard RSS reader.

-You can create feeds for:
+You can create feeds scoped to:

 Setting Up an RSS Feed

-- Go to Account Preferences > RSS Feeds
+- Go to Settings > RSS Feeds

 - Click Create Feed